Anna (2015 Canadian film): Release

 The film premiered at the 20th Busan International Film Festival in South Korea which was held from October 1 to October 10, 2015.

-The film had its local opening, in Montreal, Canada, at the Festival du Nouveau Cinema on the October 13, 2015.
+The film had its local opening, in Montreal, Canada, at the Festival du Nouveau Cinema on October 13, 2015.
 It later opened commercially on October 23, 2015.

 Reception

 Critical response

 There were only a few published reviews for Anna at the time of release.

 Charles-Henri Ramond, writer for Films du Québec, gave the film a mixed review with a rating of 2.5 stars out of 5 in a review written in French.
 He comments on the chilling first half hour of the film, wherein he applauds the films attempt to bring awareness to the issue of human trafficking through the brutal and horrific representation of the accounts given by the trafficking victims.
 However, he writes that the second half of the film begins to slow significantly in pace, and comments on how Anna's character is too easily able to find solutions within the plot.
 The use of a revenge motive drives the plot away from its original intent to highlight the exploitation of Asian women in East Asia.
 Writing on Anna Mouglalis' performance, Ramond explains that her rugged voice and use of violence befit the character, however she ultimately fails to convince in her performance.